Bringing the Beach Within Reach!

 Explore the similarities and differences between reptiles and amphibians, and then examine the life cycles and adaptations of the two classifications.
 After an encounter with our ectothermic friends, transform your space into a swamp with interactive props and live frogs, toads, and turtles.
 Grades: K–6 (1 hour)

 Scaly skins, No fins

 Have a close encounter with native reptiles of North Carolina’s land and sea.
-Learn about characteristics of this amazing group of slithering, sliding, swimming and crawling creatures.
-Discover where they live, what they eat and which ones may be hiding in your own backyard.
-See and touch the scales and scutes of live turtles, snake and an alligator!
+Learn about the characteristics of this amazing group of slithering, sliding, swimming, and crawling creatures.
+Discover where they live, what they eat, and which ones may be hiding in your own backyard.
+See and touch the scales and scutes of live turtles, snake, and an alligator!
 Great for all ages.
 (1 hour)

 Journey through North Carolina: River Basins of N.C.

 How does a sea star eat if they don’t have teeth?
 How do owls sneak up to their prey?
 Through adaptations!
 Learn about the amazing adaptations many of our Aquarium residents have that help them survive in their environment.
-Choose 3 or 4 of the following animals: eastern screech owl, snake, box turtle, sea turtle, river otter, salamander, sea star, horseshoe crab, hermit crab, sea urchin, sting ray, or shark.
-Program includes a live animal of some of the animals mentioned above.
+Choose 3 or 4 of the following animals: eastern screech owl, snake, box turtle, sea turtle, river otter, salamander, sea star, horseshoe crab, hermit crab, sea urchin, stingray, or shark.
+The program includes a live animal of some of the animals mentioned above.
 (1 hour)

 Hermit Crab & Friends